Contracts Formulation and Management (CIVL3813)

 Prerequisites and assumed knowledge

-Assumed knowledge: CIVL3805 Project Scope, Cost & Time Management.
+Assumed knowledge: CIVL3805.
 Students are expected to have grasped the concepts of basic legal and management principles and the understanding of construction and engineering terminologies.
-As there is no any CIVL380
+As there is no any prerequisite courses for this UoS, without prior knowledge student can perform exceptionally well with regular attendance and participation in course activities.

 Study this unit outside a degree